L-Lemos/portfolio-leo-lemos/README.md

 # Leonardo Lemos

-*PhD Candidate and Scientific Researcher at the Solar Energy Laboratory in the Federal University of Santa Catarina, Brazil*
+*PhD Candidate and Scientific Researcher at the Solar Energy Laboratory from the Federal University of Santa Catarina, Brazil*

 *From research scientist to data scientist*